Last updated: 17/01/2023

 4. Data Controller

 Zest is the controller of the personal data we hold about you as a result of your use of this website.
-“Data controller” is a role defined by the General Data Protection Regulation (GDPR).
-This is the data protection law that all companies have to comply with from 25 May 2018 if they process personal data of EU citizens.
-As data controller we have various obligations, including fulfilling all of your rights as a data subject, which you can read about in section 4.10 below.
+“Data controller” is a role defined by the UK General Data Protection Regulation (UK GDPR).
+As data controller we have various obligations, including fulfilling all of your rights as a data subject, which you can read about in section 11 below.

 None of the personal data that we process through this website falls into these special categories.